 Bring your child onto the playground and wait with them until their classroom doors are opened.
-Each Class enters school through their own doors.
-School starts at 8.50am but we open the doors at 8.40am and the children are then allowed into school where they are supervised and given morning activities.
+Each Class enters the school through their own doors.
+School starts at 8.40 am.
+Children arriving after this time have to enter school via the front entrance.

-In the morning, parents are encouraged to say goodbye to their child on the playground.
-Collection is from the same door at 3.15pm
+In the morning, parents are encouraged to say goodbye to their children on the playground.
+Collection is from the same door at 3.15 pm